- Length 1 year full-time

 Information on inherent requirements is currently not available for this program.

-Courses in this program are mainly offered on campus in Canberra with some elective courses being offered online.
+Courses in this program are offered either on campus in Canberra as an intensive or as an online offering.

 Students who have completed an Australian undergraduate law degree or Juris Doctor or equivalent are exempted from LAWS8586 Law and Legal Institutions and are required to complete an additional 6 units from the course list.